 The cumulative scientific evidence is unequivocal: climate change is a threat to human well-being and planetary health (very high confidence).
 Any further delay in concerted anticipatory global action on adaptation and mitigation will miss a brief and rapidly closing window of opportunity to secure a liveable and sustainable future for all (very high confidence).
-Opportunities for near-term action are assessed in the following section. {WGII SPM D.5.3; WGIII SPM D.1.1} Section 4 Near-Term Responses in a Changing Climate
+Opportunities for near-term action are assessed in the following section. {WGII SPM D.5.3; WGIII SPM D.1.1}

-Section 4 : Near-Term Responses in a Changing Climate
+Section 4: Near-Term Responses in a Changing Climate